Reading time: approx. 15min

 - What kind of products do I work with in my everyday life and at work?

-- which product could I not do without in my everyday life?
+- Which product could I not do without in my everyday life?

-- what is so expensive that you don't really want to buy it, but you keep buying it anyway?
+- What is so expensive that you don't really want to buy it, but you keep buying it anyway?

-2) UNDERSTAND BUSINESS MODEL & RECOGNIZE COMPETITION
+2) UNDERSTANDING THE BUSINESS MODEL & RECOGNIZING THE COMPETITION

-3) SELECT & REVIEW KEY FIGURES
+3) SELECT & CHECK KEY FIGURES

 These requirements lead me to the following selection of fundamental data:

-- Sales and earnings growth
+- Sales and profit growth

-- Dividend history and growth
+- Dividend history and dividend growth

 - ROCE